alyssaong1/WebDev101/README.md

 #### CSS

 After defining the structure of the page, we also need to customize the styling of the page elements, such as its colour, size, or font.
 It is possible to do this in the html file itself, but it can make it very messy.
 Hence, we use *css* to define the presentation and styling of our html document.
 We write our css code in another css file separate from the html file.
-Here's an example of css being applied to a html document:
+Let's try applying css to our html document created in the section before.
+Right click on your project folder in Atom, click *New File*, and name it style.css.
+Copy and paste the following into your style.css file:
 ```css
 h1 {
 	color: orange; /* This makes the header text orange */